Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 ### 3. Create an experiment allocation

+After creating the flag, switch into the Test environment:

 ![Feature gate 2](/img/feature-flagging/feature-flag-qs-2.png)

 Now that you're in the Test environment, add an Experiment allocation to your flag.
 If you want to force certain segments or users into one variant, you can also add a Feature Gate allocation.
 You can read more about using Eppo for Feature Gates [here](/feature-flagging/use-cases/feature-gates).